-Deductions allowed from receipts included in gross income are:
+Limited deductions allowed from receipts included in gross income are:

 - Interexchange carriers Interexchange carriers may deduct the cost of resold carrier access services purchased within New York State from an exchange telephone company.
-To claim this deduction, complete Schedule B, Part II. - The cost of telephone or telegraph transmission services resold in New York State on which the tax under section 186-a was previously paid (to eliminate double taxation of receipts under section 186-a).
-To claim this deduction, complete Schedule B, Part III. - Cash discounts (including EDZ 3% rate reduction) taken by customers on transmission services.
-To claim this deduction, complete Schedule B, Part III. - Uncollectible accounts from the sale of transmission services.
-To claim this deduction, complete Schedule B. Part III. - Taxes imposed by New York State or its municipalities or the federal government for which the taxpayer is merely a collecting agency for the taxing authority (e.g., state and local sales tax, federal excise tax).
-To claim this deduction, complete Schedule B, Part III.
+To claim this deduction, complete Schedule B, Part III. - The cost of telephone or telegraph transmission services resold in New York State on which the tax under section 186-a was previously paid (to eliminate double taxation of receipts under section 186-a).
+To claim this deduction, complete Schedule B, Part II. - Cash discounts taken by customers on transmission services.
+To claim this deduction, complete Schedule B, Part II. - Uncollectible accounts from the sale of transmission services.
+To claim this deduction, complete Schedule B, Part II. - Taxes imposed by New York State or its municipalities or the federal government for which the taxpayer is merely a collecting agency for the taxing authority (e.g., state and local sales tax, federal excise tax).
+To claim this deduction, complete Schedule B, Part II. - When acting as a collection agent for a municipality under Article Six of the County Law, any E 911 system surcharge and any administrative fee retained by a telephone company as compensation for collecting any E 911 system surcharge.

-Enter all deductions listed above, which are included as receipts on lines 42, 43 or 44.
-All these deductions, with respect to interstate and foreign transmission services are taken prior to allocation to New York State and no deduction is allowable unless the deduction is initially included as a part of receipts, except a deduction for bad debts may relate to receipts included as taxable on a prior return.
+Enter all deductions listed above, which are included as receipts on lines 40, 41 or 42.
+No deduction is allowable unless the deduction is initially included as a part of receipts, except a deduction for bad debts may relate to receipts included as taxable on a prior return.